VojtaKai/css-practice/transitions/README.md

 Transitions are applied between two states for selected properties

+In CSS terms, it is the change between the regular state and the hover/active state

 Transition property
-- for which changes apply the transition setting, e.g. width, background, all
+- for which changes apply the transition setting, e.g. width, background, transform, all

 Timing functions
 - ease (default)